xinhuang/xinhuang.github.com/data/posts/2017-02-27-the-epic-fail-of-enforcing-unit-tests.md

 layout = "post"
 ---

 _The DIRECT TV "Get Rid Of Cable" commercial is a very interesting commercial.
-If you haven't watch it yet, you can watch the full commercial [here](here).
+If you haven't watch it yet, you can watch the full commercial [here].
 It starts by a simple thing, then it leads to complete a different story "**convincingly**" and "**reasonably**"._

 Here is what will happen when your developers are forced to reach 100% test coverage: